 This is a list that I am constantly working on, as you know a place could be good one minute – change management – and than everything goes a bit sour so this is something I take into consideration when I visit a restaurant.
 And if I am missing something, let me know!
 I’ll try it and if it’s good – it will make this list and I’ll credit you :).

-In order to spotlight the newest places open in Florence that I adore, I created this section to celebration innovative new cuisine in the city.
+In order to spotlight the newest places open in Florence that I adore, I created this section to celebrate innovative new cuisine in the city.
 Si mangia?!

 Cocktails & Steak, A Stone’s Throw from the Duomo | Regina Bistecca is the city’s newest steak joint in a former antiquarian library from 1875 and what a beautiful dream of a restaurant this is, located on Via Ricasoli, close to both the Accademia gallery and the Duomo Cathedral (finally, a decent restaurant in the area).
 Simone and Matteo have knocked the dining experience off of the charts with a craft cocktail bar and short menu where “steak” is queen together with delicious sides (frites, truffle potato goodness, creamed spinach, anchovies and butter) is the crowning glory (I also spotted pulled pork on the menu), great wine list.
 Don’t skip dessert. address: Via Ricasoli, 14, 50122 Firenze FI.
 Tel: 055 269 3772.
 Open Tues-Sat 12.30-3pm & 7-10.30pm, closed Mondays. $$$